2012 Dodge Avenger Interior

 - "The overall look is still pretty generic, but thankfully the Avenger's interior doesn't immediately scream ‘rental car!’ like it used to." -- Edmunds

-Reviewers give the Avenger’s seats mixed reviews.
+Reviewers give the 2012 Dodge Avenger’s seats mixed reviews.
 Some think the seats are comfortable and supportive, while others say they’re the exact opposite.
-Some test drivers say front seat head- and legroom is class-competitive, while others say it’s cramped and space is tight.
-Although auto writers find the back seat legroom tolerable, they say adults who sit back there frequently won’t like the lack of leg space.
+Some test drivers say front-seat head- and legroom are class-competitive, while others say they're cramped.
+Although auto writers find the back-seat legroom tolerable, they say adults who sit back there frequently won’t like the lack of leg space.

 - "There's less overall space in the rear than in the majority of Avenger's midsize rivals.
 Overall room isn't much better than a compact car.
 The narrow cabin and lack of quarter glass gives the impression of even less space than there actually is." -- Consumer Guide